qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 **Rust is less flexible and does not suit quick iteration** (unless you are a Rust expert).

 **Rust saves time of debugging memory safety issue and thread safety issue**.
 Many memory safety issues and thread safety issues are random.
 Random bugs are not easy to reproduce and debug.
 In a complex and unfamiliar codebase, debugging a random bug may take weeks or months.
 There are [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug): they may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on [^heisenbug_reason].
-Safe Rust can mostly prevent Heisenbug.
-(Rust still doesn't protect on wrong `unsafe` code.
-But when such bugs happens we can focus on checking a small amount of `unsafe` code.).
+Safe Rust can prevent many kinds of Heisenbug.

+Rust still doesn't protect on wrong `unsafe` code.
+But when such bugs happens we can focus on checking a small amount of `unsafe` code.

 [^heisenbug_reason]: Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.

 Rust's constraints apply to **both human and AI**.
 In a large C/C++ codebase, both human and AI can accidentally break memory safety and thread safety in **non-obvious way**.
 Rust can protect against that.
 Popular open source projects are often flooded with AI-generated PR.
 Rust makes reviewing PR easier: as long as CI passes and it doesn't use `unsafe`, it won't break memory and thread safety.
 Note that Rust doesn't protect against many kinds logical error.

+Some arguments:

+- "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
+No. Arenas can make "use-after-free" much more deterministic, prevent memory-safety [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug), making debugging much easier.
+- "Rust doesn't protect `unsafe` code, so using `unsafe` defeats the purpose of using Rust".
+No. If you keep the amount of `unsafe` small, then when memory/thread safety issue happens, you can inspect these small amount of `unsafe` code.
+In C/C++ you need to inspect all related code.
+- "Rust borrow checker rejects your code because your code is wrong."
+No. Rust can reject valid safe code.
+- "Doubly-linked list is useless."
+No. It can be useful in some cases where extreme performance is required.
+But often arenas work.
+- "Circular reference is bad and should be avoided."
+No. Circular reference can be useful in many cases.
+Circular reference do come with risks.
+- "Rust guarantees high performance."
+No.